Graduate Research Funding

 Who Can Apply?

 Proposals to conduct research in collaboration with other Cornell graduate students are welcome, although the $1000 award cap per project still applies.
-Proposals to conduct collaborative research with Cornell faculty or with scholars outside of Cornell must demonstrate that the graduate student is taking the lead intellectual role on the project, not acting (implicitly or explicitly) as the senior or external scholar’s RA.
+Proposals to conduct collaborative research with Cornell faculty or with scholars outside of Cornell should demonstrate that the graduate student is taking the lead intellectual role on the project, not acting (implicitly or explicitly) as the senior or external scholar’s RA.

 What Strings are Attached?